 They were forced into exile, and would form up with other outcast individuals of similar fates for survival.
+Displaced persons would seek out powerful chieftains and charismatic leaders with large entourages and join themselves to the group for protection.
 These bands may include runaway slaves, overthrown kings, exiled individuals, bandits and outlaws, deserters, or migrants.
 The common thread was their diversity in backgrounds, ethnicity, culture and home.
 They were united in exile.

 Habiru are found integrating themselves into their